 Learning new words can be a challenging task for some students.
-The veteran teachers below know how to make learning new vocabulary fun for their class.
-Get a head start of new vocabulary lessons with the tried-and-true, classroom-tested activities from some amazing elementary school teachers.
+The Really Good Teachers who shared their knowledge below know how to make learning new vocabulary fun for their classes.
+Get a head start of new vocabulary lessons with these tried-and-true, classroom-tested activities from some amazing elementary school teachers.

 E-X-P-A-N-D Vocabularies the Easy Way!